intel/scikit-learn-intelex/doc/README.md

 ## Generate Documentation

-To build Inte(R) Extension for Scikit-Learn documentation locally:
+To build Intel(R) Extension for Scikit-Learn documentation locally:

 1. Clone the repository: